sfigg/commercialization-public/test/hlk/getstarted/proxy-step-4--onboard-mobile-test-systems.md

         `WTTProxy.exe -console`

-7. Validation: After running device detector (steps above), the device should be booted to a valid OS, and be a visible target in the ‘ready’ state in HLK Manager and HLK Studio.
+7. Validation: After running device detector (steps above), the device should be booted to a valid OS, and be a visible target that shows as Ready in HLK Manager and HLK Studio.